Trends

 That’s why I advocate for identifying moments of truth.
 They are the things that customers care about and that vendors need to uncover so that they can engage in a mutually beneficial way.

-To engage customers this way is a route to developing their loyalty, and as more vendors discover this they effectively train customers in new practices.
+Engaging customers in this way is a route to developing customer loyalty, and as more vendors adopt this approach, they effectively train customers in new practices.
 All of this makes older rewards programs seem quaint.

 Customers always do what they’re supposed to do.
 If it’s not what vendors want them to do, then it’s likely because vendors haven’t figured out how to ask the right question.